sDenizOzturk/pixstore/docusaurus/docs/intro.md

 **Pixstore** is a modern, high-performance, and fully secure image storage and caching library for both Node.js backends and browser frontends.
 It is written in **vanilla TypeScript** with zero external frameworks or heavy dependencies.

-Pixstore enables **end-to-end encrypted**, reliable, and scalable image serving for any web app — from simple JavaScript projects to full-stack production systems.
+Pixstore enables **end-to-end encrypted**, reliable, and scalable image serving for any web app, from simple JavaScript projects to full-stack production systems.

 ## Key Features